 Okay, I’ll take the one that doesn’t increase in price.
 Obviously.

 Very wise.
-Unfortunately, Reviewable Whole-of-Life policies can often start cheaper.
+Unfortunately, Reviewable Premium Whole-of-Life policies can often start cheaper.
 And stay cheaper for a long time, and then, once you hit 60, the premiums are reviewed every year.
-The Whole of Life premium increase can be hundreds of percent more than the original payment.
-This what it can look like:
+The Whole of Life premium increase can be hundreds of per cent more than the original payment.
+This is what it can look like:

 However, as the policy continues, the reviews may increase the Reviewable premiums sharply.

-This can be a particular problem is the insurer covers the cost of a policy that isn’t performing, and neglects to perform the first few reviews.
+This can be a particular problem if the insurer covers the cost of a policy that isn’t performing and neglects to perform the first few reviews.

 When the reviews are finally issued, the premium can increase drastically.

-So what happens if your whole of life premium increases?
+So what happens if your whole-of-life premium assurance increases?

-- If you can’t pay the new premium, your insurer may agree to give you cover of a very small amount for your original premium.
+• If you can’t pay the new premium, your insurer may agree to give you the cover of a very small amount for your original premium.

 But I’ve had this policy since the ‘80s or ‘90s!
 A new policy now will be too expensive!